EllaTheCat/dopamine-2020/README.md

 ## Tasker, AutoVoice, AutoTools
 Tasker is a popular android application that lets users write programs to run on their phone or tablet.
 AutoVoice is a Tasker plugin for speech recognition.
-AutoTools is a Tasker plugin that provides "ssh" to access the "i3-filewatcher".
+AutoTools is a Tasker plugin that provides "ssh".

-A Tasker program uses exactly the same "i3-filewatcher" interface as the command prompt.
+A Tasker program uses exactly the same "File Watcher" interface as the command prompt.
 Commands need not be limited to two or three characters.

 ## File Watcher
 The file watcher watches the file "/dev/shm/$USER/i3/command".
 Whenever the command prompt or Tasker writes a command to that file, the command is forwarded for processing.

-There is no acknowlegement.
+There is no acknowledgement for commands.
+This wasn't a deliberate decision.

 ## Dispatcher
+The dispatcher receives a command sent by the file watcher, and forwards it to a script that executes it.
+Commands have 4 digit headers that determine which script that is.

 ## Focus App By Alias.
+A command alias typically consists of two characters, that refer to a command and its parameters.
+Typing the command alias switches to the running application, launching it if not already running.
+A workspace can be associated with a command alias, in which case the workspace name is the command alias.

+Workspaces can be created and focused without being associated with programs.
+Programs can be launched without being associated with workspaces.

 ## Launcher
+The launcher executes any command for which you have permissions.
+Security is as good as your ssh key and privacy is absent unless you are the sole user.

+The protocol requires that the text of each command is preceded by a 4 digit number which acts as a handle.

+## Transcribe
+This is a niche feature, that just happens to be important for EllaTheCat.
+If the user can't type quickly, speech to text is viable.

+On the phone, saying "OK Google" triggers speech to text.
+The resulting lowercase text is sent to a Linux PC using ssh.
+The lowercase text is written to the File Watcher just like commands are.
+Eventually punctuated text appears in an Emacs buffer.